bayesianinstitute/Decentralized-RAG/README.md

-Here's the updated README with the requested changes:

 ## Local Decentralized RAG File

 This repository houses a demo application for local and decentralized Retrieval Augmented Generation (RAG).
 The project allows users to interact with both local knowledge bases and contribute to a shared, global knowledge .